concurrencylabs/aws-cost-analysis/README.md

   --parameter-overrides \
       StackTag=${NAME} \
       BucketName=${BILLING_BUCKET_NAME} \
-      xAccountStarter=Disabled \
       CloudWatchRetention=7 \
-      ReportPathPrefix=aws-reports \
+      ReportPathPrefix=aws-reports/ \
       CreateLogGroups=Enabled
 ```

 > NOTE: If you are updating your existing stack and it fails due to the fact that you already have existing LogGroups you can delete them and re-deploy if possible or set the `CreateLogGroups` parameter to `Disabled`.

-### Configure
+### Manual Deployment

+If you prefer to setup all components manually, you can arrange the Lambda functions above and automate their execution.
+All you have
+to do is to create a State Function that calls the relevant Lambda functions.

+The Step Function is defined in the following file:

+**functions/step-function-athena.json**
+Step Function definition to automate the daily processing of CUR files and
+creation of Athena resources.

+**Starting the Step Function**

-* Configure a S3 Event that invokes the `S3EventStepFunctionStarter` function when a PUT is done on the S3 bucket that receives the CUR reports.
+Configure a S3 Event that invokes the `S3EventStepFunctionStarter` function when a PUT is done on the S3 bucket that receives the CUR reports.
   * Events: Put
   * Prefix: Match your path
   * Suffix: `Manifest.json`

+If you prefer an alternate method to start the Step Function, just make sure
+that it sends a dictionary with the following values in it: `year`, `month`,
+`sourceBucket`, `sourcePrefix` (with a '/' at the end), `destBucket`, `destPrefix`, `accountId` and
+optionally `xAccountSource` (Boolean), and `roleArn` if you're analyzing
+Cost and Usage reports cross-account.